nicolaei/master/docs/thesis/source/02_existing_research.md

 The aim of scanning the local IEE802.11 topology in this thesis is to be able to provide information about adjacent nodes to channel allocation algorithms.
-With this information any given channel allocation algorithm should be able to give the access point an optimal channel.
+With this information any given channel allocation algorithm should be able to give the access point a channel with the same or less congestion.

 In this chapter we will be exploring how a IEEE802.11 scan works and existing research on scanning strategies for IEE802.11 networks.

-The attonomy of a IEEE802.11 scan
+The anatomy of a IEEE802.11 scan
 ---------------------------------

-Scanning in IEEE802.11 [@IEEE802.11] is handled via management frames, and can be done in one of two ways: Active- or passive scanning.
+Scanning in IEEE802.11 [@IEEE802.11] is handled via management frames, and can be done in one of two ways: active or passive scanning.

-Passive scanning, from a STA's perspective, is simply to listen for *beacon frames* that are sent out periodically by all APs.
-These frames contain
+**Passive scanning**, from a STA's perspective, is simply to listen for *beacon frames* that are sent out periodically by all APs.
+These frames contain:

  *  *A timestamp*; indicating when the frame was sent (according to the APs synchronization timer.